 Even smaller than a traditional skateboard, the Pilsner lets you do street tricks while enjoying a much more comfortable ride around town than you’d ever get on a street deck.
 With its street trucks, the Pilsner is just as maneuverable as a skateboard in tight spaces, yet its cruiser wheels give you the smooth ride your street board lacks.

-Priced between $130 and $160 for a complete depending on the version (see its price on Amazon), the Pilsner is a nice, quality city cruiser that offers good value for the money and does exactly what it was designed to do.
+Priced between $130 and $160 for a complete depending on the version, the Pilsner is a nice, quality city cruiser that offers good value for the money and does exactly what it was designed to do.
+Check out the price for the Artist version and the awesome bamboo version on Amazon)

 Arbor Pilsner’s aspect